tkrotoff/BCPWriter/README.md

 Why use bcp?
 -------------
-Because bcp is *very* fast for inserting data into MS SQL Server.
+Because bcp is the *fastest* way for inserting data into MS SQL Server.

 Example
 -------